 Step 6: Cure and Trim

-Let the candle cure for at least 24 hours so the wax can harden thoroughly.
-Avoid touching, moving, or burning it during this period.
-Once fully set, trim the wick to about ¼ inch to prevent excessive flame or smoke when burning.
-A properly cured candle burns longer and releases scent more effectively.
-After trimming, the candle is ready to use.
-Store it in a cool, dry place if you're not using it immediately.
+Allow the candle to cure for at least 24 hours to allow the wax to harden.
+It should not be touched, moved or burnt during this time.
+After it is entirely set, cut off the wick to approximately 1/4 inch to avoid excessive flame or smoke in burning.
+A treated candle burns better and gives out more smell.
+The candle is cut, and it is now ready to use.
+Keep it in a cool, dry environment when you are not using it at the moment.

 Safety Precautions